markfinger/webpack-yam-plugin/README.md

 webpack-yam-plugin
 ==================

 Yet another manifest plugin for webpack.

-The key difference in this plugin is that only preserves paths in a relative form, so you can commit and deploy the manifest to remote locations without any issues.
 Using a manifest enables you to hash the file names without complicating your deployments, it also enables you to easily integrate pre-built assets from libraries.

+The key difference between this plugin and the multitude of others is that it only preserves paths in a relative form, which enables you can commit and deploy the manifest to remote locations without any issues.

 A [python manifest reader](https://github.com/markfinger/python-webpack-manifest) is available to consume the generated manifests.